Skip to main content

 Tables

-Change what tables across Headlamp show with registerResourceTableColumnsProcessor .
-This allows you to remove, add, update, or shuffle table columns.
+Change tables in Headlamp with registerResourceTableColumnsProcessor.
+This lets you add, remove, update, or move table columns.

 screenshot of the pods list with a context menu added by a plugin